 Image

 welcome-suica

 The Welcome Suica was specifically created with visitors in mind.
 There’s no deposit like the regular Suica card, so you have no need to return it.
-In fact, many people keep their Suica as a souvenir anyway, and the Welcome Suica bears a red sakura design to encourage this.
+In fact, many people keep their Suica as a souvenir, and the Welcome Suica bears a red sakura design to encourage this.
 It also expires after 28 days, so is unsuitable for a long stay.

-Where and how to buy a Suica card in 2024
+Where and how to buy a Suica card in 2025

+Image